bllanos/image-annealing/docs/vision.md

 2. Mutation (`mut`)

-3. Code that selects control flow patterns, such as how Rust `Future`s are run to completion, or how the process accommodates asynchronous GPU operations.
+3. Code that selects control flow patterns, such as:

+   1. Using mutexes and other multi-threading control mechanisms
+   2. Choosing how Rust `Future`s are run to completion
+   3. Choosing how to manage asynchronous GPU operations

 4. [Panicking](https://doc.rust-lang.org/book/ch09-01-unrecoverable-errors-with-panic.html).